 The Topa Institute is located in the Ojai valley surrounded by the glory of the Topa Topa mountains.
-The aim of Topa Institute is to create community amidst their natural space where they -S.C.A.P.E.
-October Paint Out 2023
+The aim of Topa Institute is to create community amidst their natural space where they -SCAPE February Paint Out 2024

 By Jerry Martin